Modeling Nonstationary Extremal Dependence via Deep Spatial Deformations: Introduction

-To model spatial extremal dependence, a popular approach has been to use parametric max-stable processes \citep[see, e.g.,][]{brown1977extreme, smith1990max, schlather2002models, opitz2013extremal}, amongst which the Brown--Resnick class is one of the most popular choices.
-Although they have proven a useful tool for modeling nonstationary and anisotropic spatial extremal dependence \citep[see, e.g.,][]{huser2016non, chevalier2021modeling, shao2025flexible}, the use of max-stable processes in environmental applications has been criticized, because they are not designed to describe the spatial extreme events that actually occurred but, rather, spatial maxima representing composite spatial extreme events that occurred at different times \citep[see][for an extensive review of their limitations]{huser2025modeling}.
-Peaks-over-threshold models based on Pareto processes offer a more suitable alternative since they allow modeling the original extreme events directly. \cite{ferreira2014generalized} introduced the generalized Pareto process, with spatial exceedances defined using the sup-norm; that is, a process is termed extreme if it is large at at least one site.
+On the other hand, peaks-over-threshold models based on Pareto processes offer a more suitable alternative since they allow modeling the original extreme events directly. \cite{ferreira2014generalized} introduced the generalized Pareto process, with spatial exceedances defined using the sup-norm; that is, a process is termed extreme if it is large at at least one site.
 This class of models was extended by \cite{dombry2015functional} to model high threshold exceedances defined in terms of a general nonnegative and homogeneous risk functional (e.g., the spatial average), here denoted by $r(\cdot)$, applied to the spatial process.
 These so-called $r$-Pareto processes offer more flexibility in defining spatial extreme events. \cite{de2018high}, with extension to generalized $r$-Pareto processes by \cite{de2022functional}, proposed computationally-efficient inference methods for $r$-Pareto processes constructed from log-Gaussian random functions, which share similar properties with Brown--Resnick max-stable processes.
-Their approach leverages the gradient scoring rule \citep{hyvarinen2005estimation}, which bypasses the computational bottlenecks of likelihood-based inference methods and thus allows $r$-Pareto models to be fitted to high-dimensional data.
-Due to their flexibility in defining spatial extremes with various risk functionals and the efficient algorithm available for their inference, we here use $r$-Pareto processes---combined with the DCSM---to capture nonstationary extremal dependence.
+Their proposed estimation approach leverages the gradient scoring rule \citep{hyvarinen2005estimation}, which bypasses the computational bottlenecks of likelihood-based inference methods and thus allows $r$-Pareto models to be fitted to high-dimensional data; see also \citet{koh2025using}, who fitted a Brown--Resnick $r$-Pareto process within a machine-learning pipeline by minimizing the gradient score, allowing predictor-driven temporal nonstationarity, and \citet{Zhong02025spatialmodeling}, who similarly incorporated a physics-based temporal covariate to make future projections using $r$-Pareto models.
+Related work also includes \citet{Healy2024inference}, who used a semiparametric Brown--Resnick $r$-Pareto process with temporally varying parameters to study extreme spatial temperature events in a changing climate.
+Due to the flexibility of the $r$-Pareto processes in defining spatial extremes with various risk functionals and the efficient algorithm available for their inference, we thus follow this line of work and here use $r$-Pareto processes combined with the DCSM to capture spatially nonstationary extremal dependence.